 I think there need to be some improvements there.
 But, don't let that put you off giving Flipgrid a try.
 It's fantastic.
 As I mentioned, it's a web-based tool and there are apps available for all devices.

 I have a few use case ideas for you.
 Flipgrid is great for simple Q and A formative assessment type activity.
 You could use a Flipgrid for feedback on an event, like a CPD event, get staff to record videos of their feedback on the event.

 I, personally, have used Flipgrid for a group research project lately, and the forced brevity, you're only allowed, I think, 90 seconds for your video on the free version.
 That forced brevity really helped my learners, working on their ability to summarize lots of information.

 So, that's Flipgrid.
 Let me talk to you about pricing.
 It's free for learners, but there is a premium option and that is $65 a year, and as with Padlet, the premium option just gives you a few extra features.

 I haven't invested in the premium option yet, but it might be something I do in the future, I'm not sure.
 Watch this space.

 Those are my two tools, my two ed tech tools that I'd like you to think about giving a try this week or next week.
 That's Padlet and Flipgrid.

 If you aren't already subscribed to the show, you might want to know that every fortnight I send an email to my email subscribers and I let them know that episodes are live.
 I also share lots of other interesting bits and bobs.
 So, it's worth being on my email list if you're not already.
-You can find the signup form at theteachingspace.com/vip.
+You can sign up using the button below: